Last week, a survey was released detailing the sex lives of 54,580 students from 1,764 universities across China — with some interesting results.

 In China, pornography is illegal, but netizens are constantly finding workarounds — from a porn app disguised as a fruit vendor to Ao3 fan-fiction to secret rural porn enclaves.
-It’s therefore no surprise that 65% of those surveyed actively search for porn online.
+It’s therefore no surprise that 65% of those surveyed say they actively search for porn online.

 In general, sex remains a taboo topic in many areas of the country, with sex education often seen as being insufficient by more forward-thinking commentators.
 The survey bore this line of thinking out: around 80% of students have never asked their parents questions about sex, only 52% have received sex education in school, and two-thirds feel dissatisfied with what they have learned.